aarontran/snr-filaments/agenda.md

 ### Lower priority:

-1. Use srcutlog (from Brian) to run fits with eta2 fixed at values determined from synchrotron break frequency.
 2. Check outliers by hand (why did the fits go wonky), and check manual error computation speed. (barely relevant anymore)
 4. Generate Kepler tables and run full model fits